Khan/graphql-flow/Readme.md

 ## Using as a CLI tool

 Write a config file, following the schema defined in [src/cli/schema.json](src/cli/schema.json).
-If .js, it needs to export (module.exports = ) an object that adheres to that schema.

 Then run from the CLI, like so: